OBSERVABILITY PLATFORM

 Requests to your app can quickly consume your licensed trace capacity.
 For example, user-initiated requests to a ride sharing app can amount to huge traces, especially during peak travel hours.
 Any time a query executes, it can generate tens or even hundreds of thousands of spans.
 You might only want to keep traces that exceed a specific duration or result in an error state, rather than storing the entirety of your tracing data.

 The following example keeps any trace with a span where the operation is "/hail-ride", and the overall duration of the trace is greater than five seconds.
-This rule enables you to store long-running traces and investigate what's causing higher latency.
+This rule lets you store long-running traces and investigate what's causing higher latency.

 resource "chronosphere_trace_tail_sampling_rules" "keep-longer-traces" {